BEASTgg/5thsem/README.md

 The handler(s) of this repository will not be responsible for any wrong assignments and/or any other discrepencies caused on your end.

+# If ur having issues viewing/downloading pdf please use a LAPTOP/DESKTOP for viewing it !

 ---------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------
 DBMS LAB 📊 -
 ---------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------